voxpupuli/voxpupuli.github.io/_posts/2021-10-18-github-sponsors.md

 Thanks GitHub and especially [kara Sowles](https://twitter.com/FeyNudibranch) for making this possible!

-You would like to know how we use GitHub Actions?
+Would you like to know how we use GitHub Actions?
 We have a blog post on [how we test Rubygems](https://voxpupuli.org/blog/2021/06/18/the-new-ci-setup-for-rubygems/) or checkout the Actions we
 [use on our modules](https://github.com/voxpupuli/modulesync_config/tree/master/moduleroot/.github/workflows).